Lytoe/product-search-scraper/README.md

-# product-search-scraper
+# Product Search Scraper 🔎

-A lightweight Google-style product search site with a Node.js backend scraper (Amazon + eBay) and a simple JavaScript frontend.
+A mini Google-style search site that scrapes Amazon + eBay results through a Node.js backend and displays them on a simple JavaScript frontend.
+Built for learning purposes — lightweight, hackable, and educational.